 - Voluntary Shapeshifting: Downplayed.
 Euini still has a glyph on the back of his neck that turns him into a scaled wolf, but Coco manages to steal an amulet that allows him to be human as long as he is using the amulet that he puts on and takes off.

 - Wardrobe Flaw of Characterization: His hair is so poorly done it covers his eyes, but it hammers down his Shrinking Violet characterization and how afraid he is to talk to others.

 Richeh's older brother.
 Richeh was abused by his teacher until he became depressed and almost catatonic, before fleeing his previous atelier and being taken under the tutelage of Sage Beldarut.

 - Long-Haired Pretty Boy: He had shoulder length hair in flashbacks, but he currently has a long braid and is quite pretty looking.

 - My Greatest Failure: He is deeply ashamed of not helping Richeh when his abusive teacher started targeting her as well.
 All he could do is tell her to flee, which she did and he didn't until much later.
 When Richeh comes to the Assembly, he goes to length to hide himself, unable to bring himself to face her.

-Hiheart's pupil in the magial arts, Suzie is a sweet girl and an attentive student.
-When she's introduced in Chapter 39, she is accompanying Hiheart on a magical job request for the nobility of Claude Territory.
+Hieheart's pupil in the magial arts, Jujy is a sweet girl and an attentive student.
+When she's introduced in Chapter 39, she is accompanying Hieheart on a magical job request for the nobility of Claude Territory.

-- Girlish Pigtails: Suzie's hair is styled in afro puff bubble-tails on either side of her witche's cap.
+- Girlish Pigtails: Jujy's hair is styled in afro puff bubble-tails on either side of her witche's cap.
 Although she acts mature around her mentor, her hairstyle reminds viewers that she's an apprentice.